The Wedding & Honeymoon Guide to Tonga© TongaPocketGuide.com

 Couples’ Packing List for Tonga

-The main thing you need to keep in mind when packing for Tonga is having a tropical wardrobe that includes some more modest items of clothing for exploring Tonga’s towns and villages.
+The main thing you need to keep in mind when packing for Tonga is to have a tropical wardrobe that includes some more modest items of clothing for exploring Tonga’s towns and villages.
 A packing list for Tonga might look a little something like this:

-• Light fleece jumper (something to keep warm after swimming from a boat)
+• 1 Light fleece jumper something to keep warm after swimming from a boat

 • Sunhat